jacekciach/wolfcms-calendar-plugin/README.md

 _Calendar_ behaviour lets to show events in the particular day (similar to the _Archive_ behaviour).

-With the calendar plugin one can show a clickable calendar view\*.
+With the calendar plugin one can show a clickable calendar view.
 Events are presented on the view with boxes in appropriate days.
 The calendar behaviour lets to "travel" in the past and in the future.

 Clicking on a day with an event redirects to a "the day" page, which lists all events (title, dates, description) from that day.
 "The day" page can be easy customized with the standard WolfCMS subpage system.